Dr Erin Thomas Dailey

-My research profile began with a study of the late and post-Roman world focused on the barbarian kingdoms of the Latin West.
-While continuing that expertise, I have subsequently expanded my research horizons to include the whole of the greater Mediterranean world.
-My work now aims to situate the emergence of an Arab elite, and the appearance of the Umayyad Caliphate, within the framework of Late Antiquity.
+My research began with the late and post-Roman West.
+I have subsequently expanded my horizons to include the whole of the greater Mediterranean world.

 I am the Principal Investigator for a 60-month research project, funded through a €2m grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 101001429):